IT-Delinquent/Smack_Your_Brother/README.md

 # Smack Your Brother
 ### A small clicker game themed around smacking your brother - Apologies for those who can't relate 🤷‍♂️

 As the title and sub-title said, this is a small WPF/C# game that is designed around smacking your brother.
 The game currently has a big button that signifies "smacking" your brother.
-I want to eventually add a nice little animation or something here but I'm not creative in the slightest 😩
+I want to eventually add a nice little animation or something here but I'm not creative in the slightest 😩 I also used [Caliburn Micro](https://github.com/Caliburn-Micro/Caliburn.Micro) for the MVVM backing 🙌 👨‍💻

 The game also has a number of "upgrades" that can  be purchased to increase the amount of points that are rewarded with each smack.
 The current upgrades include: